iezll1106/Java_Document_Inventory/README.md

 # Future Work

-- Convert it to GUI using JavaFX or Swing
+- Convert it to GUI using JavaFX